What Does Pleading No-Contest Mean?

 Using a No Contest Plea Effectively

-No contest pleas is a quick and easy way to close up criminal defense case, but watch out carefully No contest pleas must be used carefully.
+No contest pleas are a quick and easy way to close up criminal defense case, but watch out carefully No contest pleas must be used carefully.
 No contest plea denied might brings more complexity on your case Although, your attempt to use a no contest or guilty plea deal cannot be used as evidence or construed as an admission of guilt.

 If there is a chance you can fight the charges to a not guilty verdict or case dismissal, you really should explore it to the fullest.
-The benefits of completely avoiding conviction are monumental compared to using a no contest plea deal.
+The benefits of completely avoiding conviction are monumental compared to using a pleading no contest deal.

 The experienced Waukesha and Milwaukee criminal defense lawyers of Huppertz & Powers, S.C. can help you navigate the process, protect your rights and determine which plea will be most beneficial in your specific case.
 Contact us now at 262-549-5979 to discuss your case — the first meeting is on us.
 You can also fill out our criminal defense intake form.